Roller Derby Dolls

 Events and Publicity

-Vickie Gest has been nominated in the category “Produced by a woman, outstanding film or show” at the prestigious WIN Awards (Women Image Network) to be held in the USA on 3rd December for Roller Derby Dolls.
+Roller Derby Dolls was also nominated in the category “Produced by a woman, outstanding film or show” at the prestigious WIN Awards (Women Image Network) to be held in the USA on 3rd December (now pushed back to 2009 to coincide with the Academy Awards in Los Angeles).
 The WIN Awards is all about creating media that promotes gender parity, dispels female media stereotypes and forwards our mission to "FOSTER A WORLD WHERE EVERYONE WINS".
 The awards cover many categories including Outstanding Actress in Feature Film, Outstanding Documentary Film, Outstanding Comedy and Drama Series etc. Some of the other nominees on the night are: Susan Sarandon, Alyssa Milano, Angelina Jolie and Meryl Streep.

-9/9/08: Some pics from the broadcast party at the Melbourne Hotel, West End, Brisbane.
+Some pics from the RDD broadcast party at the Melbourne Hotel, West End, Brisbane.

 Dead Meat (L) and Evil Doll (R) interviewed by Nova's Lutsy (AKA Blud Nutz) 9/9/08.
 Photographer: Amy Ireland.
 Image © DMG Radio.